dr. M.L. (Marianne) Boes

-Member of the NVVI and BSI, Dutch and British Society for Immunology, 2012- current
+NVVI/DSI and BSI, Dutch and British Society for Immunology, member, 2012- current (no payment)

 2018/2021: member of numerous PhD thesis defense committees Radboud University, A-UMC (formerly VUMC, AMC) and UU (no payment)

-2016-2018: invited speaker: Boston Children's Hospital; FASEB conference (SRC Immunoreceptors, Colorado); Instituto Gulbenkian de Ciência, Portugal; Charles University Prague PhD conference; European Conference of Immunology; European B cell forum 2018 Landshut Germany, IUIS Beijing (also session chair)
+2016-2018: invited speaker: Boston Children's Hospital; FASEB conference (SRC Immunoreceptors, Colorado); Instituto Gulbenkian de Ciência, Portugal; Charles University Prague PhD conference; European Conference of Immunology; European B cell forum 2018 Landshut Germany, IUIS Beijing (also session chair). (travel reimbursement, no payment)

-2020-2022: invited speaker (live and webinar-based): Vienna Medical University, colloquium in pathophysiology, infectiology and immunology; 14th EFIS-EJI Tatra Immunology Conference, September 19-23, 2020; summer school Bonn University Cluster of Excellence; 50th anniversary meeting of the Scandinavian Society for Immunology; Immunometnet, SITC 2021 (annual meeting of the Society for Immuno Therapy of Cancer)
+2020-2022: invited speaker (live and webinar-based): Vienna Medical University, colloquium in pathophysiology, infectiology and immunology; 14th EFIS-EJI Tatra Immunology Conference, September 19-23, 2020; summer school Bonn University Cluster of Excellence; 50th anniversary meeting of the Scandinavian Society for Immunology; Immunometnet, SITC 2021 (annual meeting of the Society for Immuno Therapy of Cancer). (travel reimbursement, no payment)

 Fellowship and Awards